Holidays Calendar for January 26, 2023

 - 1967 Born: Colin Needham, English businessman, co-founder of Internet Movie Database (IMDb).

-- 1958 Born: Ellen DeGeneres, American comedian, actress, and talk show host.
-She became famous due to sitcom Ellen from 1994 to 1998.
-Today she hosts her syndicated talk show The Ellen DeGeneres Show.
+- 1958 Born: Ellen DeGeneres, American comedian, actress, writer, and talk show host.
+She became famous due to the sitcom Ellen and later hosted her own syndicated talk show The Ellen DeGeneres Show from 2003 to 2022.

 - 1955 Born: Eddie Van Halen, Dutch-American guitarist, songwriter, and producer, known as the co-founder of the hard rock band Van Halen.